Numerically Gorenstein surface singularities are homeomorphic to Gorenstein ones: Background

 $\bullet$ the \emph{simple elliptic singularities} are those normal surface singularities whose minimal resolution has a smooth exceptional divisor of genus $1$.
 As well as the cusp singularities, they are \emph{minimally elliptic} (see Laufer \cite{L 77}).
 As we do not need this last notion in the paper, we do not give more details about it.

 $\bullet$ the \emph{log canonical singularities} are those normal surface singularities whose canonical cycle satisfies the inequalities $k_i \geq -1, \: \forall \: i \in V(\Gamma)$.
 By a result of Sakai \cite{S 87}, \emph{they are necessarily $\Q$-Gorenstein, with an index equal to their topological index}.
-One may find their classification in Sakai \cite{S 87}, Kawamata \cite{K 88}, Alexeev \cite{A 92} or Matsuki \cite{M 02}.
+One may find their classification in Sakai \cite{S 87}, Kawamata \cite{K 88}, Wahl \cite{W 90}, Alexeev \cite{A 92} or Matsuki \cite{M 02}.
 By this classification, one sees that the numerically Gorenstein log canonical singularities (therefore the Gorenstein ones) are exactly the Kleinian, the cusp and the simple elliptic singularities.
 This class may also be defined in higher dimensions.
-Then one usually asks the singularity to be $\Q$-Gorenstein, in order to be able to define the discrepancies.
-Sakai's result quoted before show that this supplementary condition is not needed in dimension 2 (see also \cite[Remark 4-6-3 (ii)]{M 02}).
+Then, one usually asks the singularity to be $\Q$-Gorenstein, in order to be able to define the discrepancies (an exception is the recent paper \cite{BFF 10}, in which discrepancies are defined also for singularities which are not $\Q$-Gorenstein).
+Sakai's result quoted before shows that this supplementary condition is not needed in dimension 2 (see also \cite[Remark 4-6-3 (ii)]{M 02}).

 In \cite[2.10]{V 04}, Veys proved the following theorem about the behaviour of the coefficients of the canonical cycle on the dual graph of the \emph{minimal} good resolution:

 \begin{theorem} Let $(X,0)$ a normal surface singularity \emph{which is not log canonical}.
 Denote by $V^{-}(\Gamma)$ the set of vertices $i$ of the minimal good resolution such that $k_i < -1$, which is non-empty by hypothesis.
 Then: